commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

     Current overridable default [configuration](/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L45) of the `sphereClient` is the recommended good balance for stability and performance for the sync process.
-4. The library will not sync attribute field types with `ReferenceType` and `SetType` field definitions, except for Product references.
-(See more: [#87](https://github.com/commercetools/commercetools-sync-java/issues/87) [#160](https://github.com/commercetools/commercetools-sync-java/issues/87))
+3. Syncing attribute field types with  `ReferenceType` and `SetType` (of `elementType: ReferenceType`) field definitions, except for Product references, is not supported yet.
+(See more: [#87](https://github.com/commercetools/commercetools-sync-java/issues/87) [#160](https://github.com/commercetools/commercetools-sync-java/issues/87)).
+This also applies to an attribute field of type `NestedType` which has any of the aforementioned types as an inner field.